Life Sciences

 Supervisor: prof. Mgr.
 Richard Štefl, Ph.D.

-Biochemistry/molecular biology
+Biochemistry/molecular biology/structural biology

 PLEASE NOTE: Before starting the formal application process, applicants must register on the CEITEC PhD School website (link).